-Figure 11: Upper-ocean heat content anomalies across the tropical Pacific.
-Note that the entire tropical Pacific is presently characterized by below-normal heat content anomalies, indicative that a transition to La Niña is likely.
+Figure 12: Upper-ocean heat content anomalies across the tropical Pacific.
+Note that the entire tropical Pacific is presently characterized by slightly above-normal heat content anomalies, indicative of the warm ENSO neutral conditions that are currently observed.
 Dashed lines represent the warming (downwelling) phase of the Kelvin wave, while the dotted lines represent the cooling (upwelling) phase of the Kelvin wave.